veganaize/closure-compiler/FAQ.md

 It is possible to get stricter property check on specific types by annotating by enabling the `strictMissingProperties` diagnostic group.
 Annotating individual classes with [`@struct`](https://github.com/google/closure-compiler/wiki/@struct-and-@dict-Annotations) enables these stricter checks on individual classes.

-### I got an "incomplete alias created for namespace" error.
+### I got a "partial alias created for namespace" error.
 What do I do?

 ```javascript
 async function (x) {